PanchalM19/PanchalM19/README.md

 * 🎓 I've completed my MSc in Robotics from Northeastern University, Boston
 * 👯 I’m looking forward to collaborate on innovative robotics project and build a community that helps each other
-* 🌱 I’m currently doing a walk through of the book : CV by Richard Schezliski
+* 🌱 I’m currently doing a walk through of the book : CV by Richard Schezliski Follow along if you want to dive deeper in CV concepts

 okay, I should be much more consistent!